An operational interpretation of coinductive types: Infinitary rewriting

-Note that if $t \infred t'$ then to produce any finite prefix of~$t'$ only a finitary reduction from~$t$ is necessary, i.e., any finite prefix of~$t'$ becomes fixed after finitely many reduction steps and afterwards all reductions occur only at higher depths.
-We may consider~$\infred$ (resp.~$\to^{2\infty}$) as defining a strongly convergent ordinal-indexed reduction sequence~\cite{KennawayVries2003} of length at most~$\omega$ (resp.~$\omega^2$), obtained by concatenating the finite reductions~$\reduces$ occurring in the coinductive derivation.
+Intuitively, $t \infred t'$ holds if it may be obtained as the conclusion of a potentially infinite derivation tree built using the above rules.
+The idea with the definition of the infinitary reduction~$\infred$ is that the depth at which a redex is contracted should tend to infinity.
+This is achieved by defining~$\infred$ in such a way that always after finitely many reduction steps the subsequent contractions may be performed only at a greater depth.
+In other words, if $t \infred t'$ then to produce any finite prefix of~$t'$ only a finitary reduction from~$t$ is necessary, i.e., any finite prefix of~$t'$ becomes fixed after finitely many reduction steps and afterwards all reductions occur only at higher depths.
+The idea for the definition of~$\infred$ comes from~\cite{EndrullisPolonsky2011,EndrullisHansenHendriksPolonskySilva2015,EndrullisHansenHendriksPolonskySilva2018}.

+Our coinductively defined notion of infinitary reduction corresponds to the established notion of strongly convergent reduction in infinitary rewriting~\cite{KennawayVries2003} (see Lemma~\ref{lem_strongly_convergent_equivalent}).
+This notion has good formal properties and an intuitive computational interpretation.
+Note that this is different from weak (Cauchy) convergence where one requires convergence with respect to the metric topology on terms, but the depth of the reduction activity is not required to increase.
+A reduction sequence may weakly converge to a limit, even though every step is performed at the root.
+The term can then be thought of as still changing, even though in the limit it is being reduced to itself.
+See~\cite[Section~12.3]{KennawayVries2003} for a more detailed discussion.

 The proofs of the next three lemmas follow the pattern from~\cite[Lemma~4.3-4.5]{EndrullisPolonsky2011}.

 \begin{lem} If $t_1 \infred t_1'$ and $t_2 \infred t_2'$ then $t_1[t_2/x] \infred t_1'[t_2'/x]$. \end{lem}